Seacats compete at state swim

 “This was pretty big for them,” Morgan said.
 “We hope that being able to come and really see what the competition is like helps push them even more next season.
 We also hope they bring those ideals to the rest of the team.”

 The Seacats swam in two events.
-Patricia Woolsey, who was making her second straight trip to state, competed in the 500 Free Friday morning and finished 24th with a time of 5:38.66.
+Patricia Woolsey, who was making her second straight trip to state, competed in the 500 Free Friday, Feb.
+25. She finished 24th with a time of 5:38.66.
 Woolsey had one of the fastest first 100s with a sub-minute time of 59.51.

 People are also reading…

-On the boys’ side, the 200 Medley Relay team did well but in the end they ended up being disqualified.
+On the boys’ side, the 200 Medley Relay team did well, but they ended up being disqualified.
 They swam a 1:49.43 out of 26 teams.

 “We had a good performance with a few missteps that we’ll learn from for next year,” the Gering junior said.
 “It was a big step up from our normal meets, but it was a very cool experience.
 Now we can be used to the nerves at state.”